MWDelaney/sage-wp-nav-submenu/README.md

 ) );
 ```

 By default, if you have many nested levels, this code will filter the menu by the absolute top level parent.
-If you want the menu to drill down dynamically by filtering the menu based on the direct parent, pass a “direct_parent” => true parameter to the wp_nav_menu call.
+If you want the menu to drill down dynamically by filtering the menu based on the direct parent, pass a `"direct_parent" => true` parameter to the `wp_nav_menu` call.

 ```php
 wp_nav_menu( array(